haiwera-silk-cd/magento-devdocs/guides/v2.1/release-notes/tech_bull_21-upgrade.md

 {%include install/sampledata/sample-data-rc1-cli.md %}

-### Commerce only: Web Setup Wizard upgrade to Magento Commerce version 2.1 with sample data {#tb-upgr-samp-wiz}
+### Commerce only: 网页安装向导 upgrade to Magento Commerce version 2.1 with sample data {#tb-upgr-samp-wiz}
 Upgrades to Magento Commerce 2.1 with sample data can fail because of the following issues:

 *	An issue with the Magento `composer-installer` component.
 It doesn't correctly detect code changes and therefore doesn't update the cache and compiled code directories properly.
 As a result, fatal errors display during the upgrade.